midiwidi/ZigbeeWaterMeter/README.md

 ## Project Status

 This project is still in the development phase.
 While it is not yet deployed for real gas consumption measurement, I have a working prototype on an **ESP32-C6-WROOM-1 development board** in a test environment.
 The prototype uses two buttons: one simulating the gas meter pulses and the other functioning as the main device button.
-The software is operational, but several key aspects are still under development.
+The software is fully operational, I'm actually working on the hardware side.

+For the time being, I've decided to use a 2S lipo battery that can hold 8.4v and can be safely discharged to 7.0v.
+I've already develop the software to report battery at 100% level when it is 8.4v and 0% when it is 7.0v.
+There is also an attribute to get the battery voltage in millivolts.

 ### What is missing and how you can help

 See the **TODO** section below for specific tasks that need to be completed.

 One of my main concerns is **power consumption and battery life**.
-While the software includes battery status reporting, I have not yet implemented battery level measurement, nor do I have the necessary hardware to do so.
-I have acquired some components to analyze the processor’s power consumption, which will help optimize battery usage.
+The software includes battery status measuring and reporting.

 Currently, the prototype runs on a development board, but the long-term goal is to use only the **ESP32-C6 chip**, eliminating unnecessary components.
 To achieve this, I will need help reviewing schematics and PCB designs, as **I’m not an expert in hardware design—just an enthusiast**.
 If you have experience in this area, your input would be greatly appreciated.